G6EJD/ESP32-8266-ePaper-Serial-UART-Wx-Display/README.md

 To use the Weather Display display, you must copy the icons to an SD-Card and insert it into the 4.3" e-Paper display card reader.

+YOU MUST USE THE EPD.CPP and EPD.H files I provided, so replace your current versions.

 Connect your controller (e.g. ESP32 ) to the display in accordance with the wiring diagram.
 Don't use RX0/TX0 unless you like making difficult for yourself!

 Modify the code to add your WiFi SSID and PASSWORD, change your City and Country, compile and then upload code to ESP32.